-The reason this knowledge is important is that, without understanding that spirit-beings have a spiritual essence/quality that is distinctly different from the holy spirit, it would be difficult to understand exactly what is being spoken of when the phrases 'the spirit of God' and 'the spirit of Christ' are used in the Bible.
+The reason this knowledge is important is that, without understanding that spirit-beings have a spirit essence/quality which is distinctly different from the holy spirit, it would be difficult to understand exactly what is being spoken of when the phrases 'the spirit of God' and 'the spirit of Christ' are used in the Bible.

 The Creator's Spirit

-The Book of Genesis shows that the Creator God has both emotion and personality that is referred to as his spirit and his heart:
+The Book of Genesis shows that God has both emotion and personality that is referred to as his spirit and his heart:

-While speaking of the Creator God's awesome knowledge, Isaiah shows the spirit he speaks of is the Creator's intelligence, not his spirit-power:
+While speaking of God's awesome knowledge, Isaiah shows the spirit he speaks of is the Creator's intelligence, not his spirit power: